danielmakarchuk/danielmakarchuk.GitHub.io/README.md

 ![a demo for finding your cite](https://github.com/danielmakarchuk/danielmakarchuk.GitHub.io/blob/main/SiteSearch.gif)

+After step 10 you should be able to see your resume hosted as a static website.

-If unsatisfied by the themes GitHub automatically supports check out Jekyll.
+* If unsatisfied by the themes GitHub automatically supports check out Jekyll.
 The process is more complicated than the one described above.
 The Jekyll documentation will walk you through how to use it.

 ### Updating the Resume
 Another reason Etter likes static websites is because they are easy to update.
 Simply make a change in index.md and rebuild the cite.
 The changes should appear after the rebuild.